morethan987/hugo_main/content/blog/ubuntu-note/index.en.md

 Manually checking and cleaning up your system every time can be a hassle.
 A smart computer should learn to clean itself 😋

-First, run the following command to create a cleanup script:
+Run the following command to open a new script file:

 ```bash
 sudo nano /usr/local/bin/system-clean-up.sh
 ```

-Then paste the following contents into the file:
+Then paste the following content into the file:

 ```bash
 #!/bin/bash